kangsecu/kangsecu.github.io/_pages/about.md

 My research interests primarily lie in **AI Security** and **Application Privacy**.
 More specifically, I focus on security in distributed learning environments, as well as privacy protection within network and web environments.

 In addition to security research, I have a strong passion for hacking and CTFs, with a primary focus on web hacking.
-I am currently an active member of **[RubiyaLab](https://rubiyalab.team/)**, participating in various CTF competitions.
-I also serve as a subcommittee member for the Hacking Organization Research Group at the **[Korean National Police Agency](https://www.police.go.kr/index.do)**
+I am currently an active member of [RubiyaLab](https://rubiyalab.team/), participating in various CTF competitions.
+I also serve as a subcommittee member for the Hacking Organization Research Group at the [Korean National Police Agency](https://www.police.go.kr/index.do)

 Recent
 =====